markvoortmanppu/appliedcomputerscience/pages/build-a-portfolio.md

 ## How should you build a portfolio?

 In the Applied Computer Science program every student has access to a jail where a portfolio can be hosted.
 If you do not have access to a jail yet, please reach out to one of your professors.
 In almost every course you work on artifacts, such as assignments and projects, that can become part of your portfolio.
 Obviously, you will also need to construct a website which is a good exercise in and of itself.
 It is probably also a good idea to include an up-to-date resume.
+There are [tutorials](tutorials) available to help you get started.

 ## Tips